pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 ## Complex example

 Parametrizations are becoming more complex quickly.
-Often, you need to supply many arguments and ids to tasks.
+Often, there are many tasks with ids and arguments.

 To organize your ids and arguments, use nested dictionaries where keys are ids and values are dictionaries mapping from argument names to values.